 Impressing the panel were the young vocal duo from Walsall, Paul & Avis Cain, who topped the scoreboard to book their place in the third All Winners Show on 15 May 1976.

 They sang a song written by Birmingham born musician Daniel Boone (real name Peter Green) which is most likely to have been their first single release, Every Time You Touch My Hand, which was backed by their own composition, Make It.

-Paul & Avis released three singles on the Charisma label in 1976 and would perform their second release, Keep Movin’, on their next appearance, which was also written
+Paul & Avis released three singles on the Charisma label in 1976 and would perform their second release, Keep Movin’, on their next appearance, which was also written by Daniel Boone.

 The studio Viewers Panel selected the other vocal duo Raffles as their winner and they would appear again in the second Viewers Winners Show on 5 June 1976.

 Belfast born, Twickenham based, singer Patsy Peters had been performing since the late 1960s, under the name Pat Ryan and by the time of her appearance on New Faces she was a seasoned traveller, having spent a year in Los Angeles and two seasons in Spain.
 On the show she performed the song Jamestown Ferry and scored an very impressive 107 points, but it wasn’t quite enough to secure the win.

 She started performing at a very early age as an Irish dancer winning several medals and then moved on to tap dancing before concentrating on her singing.
 She is from a family of singers and musicians and her grandfather was a famous band leader and songwriter.
 In her stage and cabaret appearances Patsy very often wore a long evening dress and she was extremely handy with a needle and thread which enabled her to make most of her own outfits.